 So, why is Christmas on December 25?
 As it turns out, this part of the origin of Christmas story gets a little confusing and muddled, but there are actually a number of theories surrounding the reason for the date choice.

 This is where the real history of Christmas becomes difficult to discern.
 Some claim there is a pagan origin of Christmas, though others dispute this fact.
-In the Post’s own analysis of the Dec.
-25 date, reporter Valerie Strauss concluded: “Bottom line: Nobody knows for sure why Dec.
-25 is celebrated as Christmas.”
+In the Washington Post’s own analysis of the December 25 date, reporter Valerie Strauss concluded: “Bottom line: Nobody knows for sure why December 25 is celebrated as Christmas.”

 Some historians like Candida Moss have also noted that there’s at least one clue in the gospels that could point to a different time of year when Jesus was born.
 Speaking of the Gospel of Luke, she noted that the shepherds were looking over their flocks.